Vaughent History, Family Crest & Coats of Arms

 Some of the Vaughent family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Vaughent family to the New World and Oceana
+Migration of the Vaughent family

 The Welsh began to emigrate to North America in the late 1800s and early 1900s in search of land, work, and freedom.
 Those that arrived helped shape the industry, commerce, and the cultural heritage of both Canada and the United States.
 The records regarding immigration and passenger show a number of people bearing the name Vaughent: George Vaughan settled in Maine in 1629; Patrick Vaughan settled in Virginia in 1635; Elizabeth Vaughan settled in Virginia in 1654; John Vaughan settled in Virginia in 1636.